-Real estate is a common and attractive investment for many.
-From a financial standpoint, you build equity in a property that appreciates over time and there are tax benefits.
-From a personal perspective, you own your own home that you can live in, rent out, or flip to sell.
-It seems like a win win, but when investing in property with friends, there are five things you should keep in mind:
+Real estate investment is a common and attractive option for many.
+And by investing with friends you can pool capital and level up together.
+Buying property with friends allows you to build equity in a property that appreciates over time and enjoy tax benefits.
+From a personal perspective, homeownership gives you options.
+You can live in the house, rent it out, or flip it to sell.

 In your personal agreement or LLC operating agreement, you’ll want to make sure you both know and agree on what happens in the event of: